Bunka Knife in Walnut with High Sharpness and Precision

 Technical specifications

-With this bunk knife, you receive:
+With this bunka knife you get:

 - A sharp 175 mm blade with a hardness of 55–57 HrC

-- An ergonomic and beautiful walnut wood handle
+- An ergonomic and beautiful walnut handle

 You are always welcome to contact our customer service at web@hwl.dk for further information.

-How do I maintain my bunk knife?
+How do I maintain my bunka knife?